morphatic/electron-forge-vite-ts/README.md

 # Sample Electron Forge Project with Vite, TypeScript, Playwright, and Axe

-This is a <abbr title="proof of concept">POC</abbr> sample project designed to verify that the following components can all be made to work together:
+This is a POC sample project designed to verify that the following components can all be made to work together:

 * Electron Forge: for converting web apps into multi-platform desktop apps
 * Vite: fast build tool for transpiling the app during development (replaces Webpack)